mbabynames search ✿

 Richard Anthony

-"noble and strong" (Richard) meets "priceless" (Anthony).
+"brave ruler" (Richard) meets "priceless" (Anthony).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Anthony (3 syllables) builds on the shorter Richard, giving the name forward momentum.

 Richard Alexander